XP-Angelholm/xp-ggleap-toolset/README.md

 8. Click on each file separately.

 #### Configuring the ggLeap client

 1. Follow step one to four under _How to enable and disable scripts_.
 2. Add the installation path of each script to all computers, and ensure each path is consistent throughout all computers.

 ## The release workflow

-Create a release by:

-1. Create a commit, starting with any of the keywords found below and adhering to this pattern `<the desired keyword>: <the commit message>`.
+1. The process of creating a release is initiated by creating a commit, starting with any of the keywords found below and adhering to this pattern `<the desired keyword>: <the commit message>`.
 2. Execute `git tag v<the version number>`.
-3. Execute `git push <the name of the remote> <the version number>`.
+3. The final step is to execute `git push <the name of the remote> <the version number>`.

 | Version type | Trigger in commit message | What it updates                                                          | Example change                                                   |
 | ------------ | ------------------------- | ------------------------------------------------------------------------ | ---------------------------------------------------------------- |